-Course Credit Weight Length Prerequisite English 12: College: Introduction to Hip Hop Studies 1 1.0 Full Year English 11 65+ on English Regents
+Course Credit Weight Length Prerequisite English 12: College: Introduction to Hip Hop Studies 1 1.0 Full Year Students must meet at least two of the following three criteria: 85+ in English 11 or 80+ in English 10H/11AP; Reading on 11-12th grade level (Lexile score 1185+); teacher recommendation.

 This college-level course will explore various aesthetic and political developments in Hip-Hop culture and literature since the late 1970s.
 Beyond focusing on the cultural contexts in which Hip-Hop emerged and flourished, the course seeks to better understand Hip-Hop as an extension and expression of Black and Caribbean intellectual traditions, political philosophies, and aesthetic forms.
 In this course, students will explore Hip-Hop's cultural, historical, and political developments by decade, from the 70s up to present day.
 Additionally, all English 12 courses will include units focused on College and Career Readiness, ranging from writing a Common App essay, creating a resume and cover letter, adhering to email etiquette, and researching post-high school options.
-Pending approval, the course will be offered for college credit in the 2023-24 school year through the University in the High School program offered by SUNY Albany.
+Students have the option of earning three college credits for this course through SUNY Albany's College of Arts and Sciences University in the High School Program (2023-24 cost= \$190.00; subject to change in future years).

-Course Credit Weight Length Prerequisite English 12: Introduction to College English 1 1.0 Full Year English 11 65+ on English Regents
+Course Credit Weight Length Prerequisite English 12: Introduction to College Writing 1 1.0 Full Year English 11 65+ on English Regents

 Introduction to College Writing is a full-year course to help prepare students for the rigors and expectations of college writing.
 This class will allow students to engage in thoughtful, independent research, writing from sources, making effective use of MLA and APA citations, and sharing their findings through academic discourse.
 Although college credit is not given, students will follow a curriculum provided by Westchester Community College that will mimic what an introductory writing course would look like at the college level.
 Required units and assessments will include, Writing for the College Application, Topic Exploration & Source Analysis, and finally, Independent Research.
 A deep interest in developing college-level writing skills is a must when considering this elective.

-Students who satisfactorily complete the course, with a 75 or above, will be exempt from taking...?
+Course Credit Weight Length Prerequisite

+English 12: .5 1.0 Half Year English 11

-Course Credit Weight Length Prerequisite Analyzing Images and Texts .5 1.0 Half Year English 11 65+ on English Regents
+Analyzing Images and Film .5 2.0 65+ on English Regents

-Analyzing Images and Texts is a one-semester (half-year) course in which students learn methods for exploring meanings that lie beneath the surface of writing and images.
+Analyzing Images and Film is a one-semester (half-year) course in which students learn methods for exploring meanings that lie beneath the surface of writing and images.
 Developing analytical skills, students will read and analyze poetry, prose, lyrics, images and film.
 For analyzing texts, students will share their insights through discourse and writing.
 For analyzing images and film, students will share their insights through discourse, writing and creation.
 This course is recommended for students interested in delving deeper through analyzing and interpreting texts in various modalities in order to discover and share insights.
 Additionally, all English 12 courses will include units focused on College and Career Readiness, ranging from writing a Common App essay, creating a resume and cover letter, adhering to email etiquette, and researching post-high school options.
 NCAA approved course